 In the course of operations, we may become a party to legal proceedings.
 We became aware of a lawsuit against the Bank in April 2010.
 This case involves a claim against the Bank by a joint venture between Bank customers, some of whom are former members of senior management, and three investors.
 The allegation is that the joint venture, VFI, should have priority over the Bank's deed of trust in order for VFI's unrecorded and unrecordable ground lease to be enforceable for its full ten year term.
 There are also additional claims for damages resulting from allegations that the Bank's representatives imputed liability to the Bank based upon breach of fiduciary duty, fraud, and collaboration.
 The parties agreed to litigate the ground lease issue first and are now in negotiations to resolve all pending issues due to the fact that the business associated with the building has ceased and the building is vacant.
-Attempts to mediate this matter have been unsuccessful and a pretrial hearing is set for April 2013.
+Attempts to mediate this matter have been unsuccessful and a pretrial hearing was held in April 2013.
+On January 24, 2014 a hearing was held and in March 2014 the Judge ruled in the Bank's favor regarding VFI's claim of unjust enrichment and a hearing has been scheduled to enter an order to this effect and release the lis pendens recorded against the property.
+Two of the three plaintiffs have withdrawn their claim in this matter.
 Management and Bank's counsel believe VFI's position is not supported by law or the facts presented.